Dnefedkin/docs/content/getting-started/index.md

 This config adds an HTTP probe that accesses the homepage of the target "www.google.com" every 5s with a timout of 1s.
-Cloudprober configuration is specified in the textual protobuf format, with config schema described by the proto file: [config.proto ](https://github.com/google/cloudprober/blob/master/config/config.proto).
+Cloudprober configuration is specified in the text protobuf format, with config schema described by the proto file: [config.proto ](https://github.com/google/cloudprober/blob/master/config/config.proto).

-Assuming that you saved this file at /tmp/cloudprober.cfg (following the command above), you can have cloudprober use this config file using following command line:
+Assuming that you saved this file at /tmp/cloudprober.cfg (following the command above), you can have cloudprober use this config file using the following command line:

 ```shell
 ./cloudprober --config_file /tmp/cloudprober.cfg